WinCan/QGISPlugin/README.md

 Plugin depends on a following stuff:
 - pythonnet
-- WinCan VX used to be installed on system
+- WinCan VX should be installed on system

 ___
 ***Install pythonnet on QGIS***